Camp Upton: World War II

 Camp Upton was used as an Army induction center in the mobilization of 1940 that preceded the American entry into World War II.
-Later it was an internment site holding German, Italian and Japanese citizens who were in New York City or on merchant vessels at the time war broke out.
+Later, it was an internment site for German, Italian, and Japanese nationals who were in New York City or on merchant vessels at the time war broke out.
 On March 16, 1943, the internees were transferred to Fort George G. Meade in Maryland.
 In September 1944, Camp Upton became a convalescent and rehabilitation hospital.

 Brookhaven National Laboratory

 In 1946, after the camp was closed, the federal government chose the site to build a nuclear research facility that would retain America's preeminence in that field.
 The former Camp Upton was renamed Brookhaven National Laboratory and was operated by AUI, a consortium of universities, for the United States Atomic Energy Commission.

 In popular culture

 Irving Berlin, while stationed at Camp Upton, wrote a musical, Yip, Yip, Yaphank, which included the memorable song "Oh!
 How I Hate to Get Up in the Morning."
 The musical was turned into a 1943 movie This Is The Army which starred Ronald Reagan.